FREE BETTING INFORMATION

 Share post on

-Article written by Pro Punter Rod K, who runs our incredibly profitable Bonus Bet Bank Builder service.
+Article written by Pro Punter Rod K.

 One of the most important but least understood concepts in punting is how much small differences in price can make to your bottom line.
 In some cases, it can be the difference between making a profit and losing. $0.10c is pocket change in real life, but how much is it worth on the punt?
 Read on to find out…